-Foreign ship management companies which run their shipping fleets from Greece are currently exempt from all Greek taxes on profits provided:
+Foreign ship management companies which run their shipping fleets from Greece are currently exempt from all Greek tax on profits provided they:

-- They obtain a special permit from the Economic Ministry and the Mercantile Marine Ministry.
+- obtain a special permit from the Economic Ministry and the Mercantile Marine Ministry.

-- They import a minimum of USD50,000 annually to cover their office running costs.
+- import a minimum of US$50,000 annually to cover their office running costs.

-- No corporate income tax is payable.
-Instead these ships pay a shipping tonnage tax calculable by reference to the category of ship, its age and its tonnage (as measured in koros).
+- No corporation tax is payable.
+Instead these ships pay a shipping tonnage tax based on the ship’s category, age and tonnage (measured using the koros, a Greek unit of volume).

-The favorable tax regime which applies to ships flying the Greek flag partly explains the large size of the Greek maritime fleet.
+The favourable tax regime which applies to ships flying the Greek flag partly explains the large size of the Greek maritime fleet.

-At the start of 2002, the tonnage tax on cargo ships that trade regularly between Greek and foreign ports, or exclusively between foreign ports, was reduced by 50%.
-Greek-flagged cruise vessels also received the 50% reduction.
+At the start of 2002, tonnage tax on cargo ships that trade regularly between Greek and foreign ports, or exclusively between foreign ports, was reduced by 50%.
+Greek-flagged cruise vessels also benefited from the 50% reduction.

-At the same time, Greece reduced the tax burden on its seafarers, cutting the income tax for officers from 9% to 6% and halving the tax rate on ratings to just 3%.
+At the same time, Greece reduced its seafarers tax liability, cutting income tax for officers from 9% to 6% and halving the tax rate on ratings to just 3%.
 If a ship that is subject to the tonnage tax is not trading because of repair work, lack of employment or for any other reason, the tonnage tax payable is reduced in proportion to the number of days during which the ship was not trading, provided that this time period exceeds two consecutive months during the previous or relevant financial year.